 The ACMA can investigate complaints made directly to it if they are about a licensee's compliance with a licence condition or a program standard.

-The ACMA can also initiate investigations and conduct investigations at the direction of the Minister for Broadband, Communications and the Digital Economy.
+The ACMA can also initiate investigations and conduct investigations at the direction of the Minister for Communications and the Arts.

 The ACMA has a range of powers intended to enable it to deal effectively with breaches-all in a manner commensurate with the seriousness of the breach.

 Where there has been a breach of a code, the ACMA may accept an enforceable undertaking for the purpose of securing future compliance with the code or impose an additional licence condition requiring a licensee to comply with the codes.

 The ACMA may also informally agree to accept measures by broadcasters to improve compliance.
 For example, the ACMA has on many occasions agreed measures with licensees involving action by them to address compliance problems.
 Such measures have often succeeded in improving behaviour within licensees (and networks).